A brief overview of Metal Minds Robotics Inc.

 - Alex Mountney (23) Mechatronics Engineer for SAGE Automation.
 Founding Team Member current occasional FTC Mentor

 - Andrew Adams.
-Parent and lead FLL team mentor.
+Parent and Lead FLL Mentor.
 Background in Marketing and Engineering

 - AMCAT Students from the Australian Maritime College.
 Mentoring FTC in CAD and Programming